A New Type

 Pursuing this ambitious idea required an interdisciplinary team of scientists, engineers, designers, and weavers, all working together to design and build new machines and new processes.
 With funding from the United States Department of Energy and Y Combinator, Skyscrape was able to create the first temperature-responsive fabrics.

-To move this invention from the laboratory to the factory, Skyscrape partnered with a world-class brand that shared the vision for environmentally responsive clothing.
-Working alongside expert American manufacturers, Skyscrape brought this invention to life, and with Ralph Lauren launched this technology in the outerwear for Team USA for the 2022 Winter Olympics.
+To move this invention from the laboratory to the factory, Skyscrape partners with a world-class brands that share the vision for environmentally responsive clothing.

 Invented, Designed, and Made in America